Winter Mouse Problems in Central Massachusetts

 Mouse in your house | Massachusetts | SWAT Pest Wildlife | Exterminator

-Mice aren’t just a nuisance to you and your household in Massachusetts—they pose health and safety risks.
+First, we should remember that Mice aren’t just a nuisance to you and your household in Massachusetts—they pose health and safety risks.

-Mice are nocturnal and excellent at staying hidden, but they leave behind telltale clues:
+Next, remember that mice are nocturnal and excellent at staying hidden, but they leave behind telltale clues:

 • A musky odor in enclosed spaces like basements or attics